Lafarge Pouring Praise on New Eaton® UltraShift® PLUS Transmissions

 Equipment Manager, Lafarge Canada Inc., Calgary, Alberta, Canada

-During the development and testing phase of its new UltraShift PLUS transmissions, Eaton Corporation partnered early on with roughly 25 trucking firms.
-One of the more important partners was the Western Canada operations of Lafarge Canada Inc.
+During the development and testing phase of its new UltraShift PLUS transmissions, Eaton Corporation collaborated early on with roughly 25 trucking firms including the Western Canada operations of Lafarge Canada Inc.

 “The trucks that are being used there are operating in extremely severe environments and carrying much heavier payloads than what is normally seen in the U.S.," explains Michael Holahan, Eaton's program manager for the new family of automated transmissions.
 "So getting a passing grade from Lafarge was very important to us.”

-"We were contacted early on by Eaton to serve as a customer partner and provide feedback," says Pinkerton.
-"We took delivery of our first unit last year and were initially very impressed.
+“We were contacted early on by Eaton to provide feedback,” says Pinkerton.
+“We took delivery of our first unit last year and were initially very impressed.
 Eaton continued to work with us until we had a unit ready for the field.
-Once that happened, Eaton continued to provide on-site support.
+Once that happened, Eaton continued to provide on site support.

-"They have been a great partner, and even went so far as to come back to us at one point and add important updates to the clutch and software when we were already very impressed with the performance.
-In effect, they took a perfectly good product and made it even better."
+“Eaton came back to us at one point and added important updates to the clutch and software when we were already very impressed with the performance.
+In effect, they took a perfectly good product and made it even better,” said Pinkerton.

 The two-pedal design of the Eaton automated transmissions also lends itself to safer operation when compared to manual transmissions, believes Pinkerton, and noting that Lafarge has never purchased a new ready-mix truck with an automated transmission prior to the Eaton project.